RE-OPENING PLANS for Kansas and Rice County

 It is the goal of the Rice County Health Department to inform the public of any positive cases of COVID-19, also known as coronavirus, in coordination with State and local health officials.

-- WASH, WASH, WASH your hands.
-Hand sanitizer is important but should only be used a couple of times before you WASH your hands with soap and water.
+- WASH, WASH, WASH your hands frequently and for at least 20 seconds with soap and water.
+Hand sanitizer is important but should only be used if soap and water are not available.

 - The health department does NOT provide you with sanitizer, toilet paper, or other products.